WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 *If you don't like Coffee, tough luck!* 😭

 ## 📃 Description
- 🤦‍♀️ It's the typical sprint: The sky is falling, and Charlotte, a business stakeholder has asked you once again to _rush_ 🚑 some new features out to the new "Coffee Roasters" website, a place where people can find the very best roasters on the planet.
+🏃‍♀️🏃🏃‍♂️ It's the typical sprint:

+🌩 The sky is falling, and Charlotte 🤦‍♀, a business stakeholder has asked you once again to _rush_ 🚑 some new features out to the new "Coffee Roasters" website, a place where people can find the very best roasters on the planet.

 🚨 She has stated with a strong voice, that "We are Agile" which means the world will end as we know it if these features aren't out in 2 days.